saisrujanagunda/saisrujanagunda/README.md

 Here are some of the projects I've worked on:

 - [Academic Projects](https://github.com/saisrujanagunda/academic_projects): My first steps towards Data Science.
 Always precious!
 - [My Projects](https://github.com/saisrujanagunda/MyProjects): I try to work on my random thoughts and develop them into projects.
-Store them here!
+Stored them here!
 - [Visualizations](https://github.com/saisrujanagunda/visualizations): My trials to get better with viz's.
 Watch them here!
 - [Competition submissions](https://github.com/saisrujanagunda/competition_submissions): Always ready to compete.
 Win or lose, attempt is an attempt.
 Hope what I learnt helps you as well.
 Jump right in!